 Mohs surgery has an outstanding success rate.
 In fact, patients who undergo Mohs micrographic surgery have the highest potential for being cured.
 It's also a relatively safe procedure designed to minimize risks associated with surgery.
 To gain the most benefit from having this treatment performed, it's only natural that you'd want to have a highly trained and experienced surgeon who has completed extensive specialized training, and that's precisely what you get at The Dermatology Group.
-Our Mohs surgeons, Dr. Demetrius and Dr. Ogburia have completed yearlong fellowship training approved by the American College of Mohs Surgery.
+Our Mohs surgeons, Dr. Demetrius, Dr. Ogburia and Dr. Ahmed have completed yearlong fellowship training approved by the American College of Mohs Surgery.

 This procedure was first developed in the 1930s and has become increasingly advanced with each passing decade.
 During Mohs surgery, a skilled surgeon utilizes precise skin cancer removal techniques to leave the surrounding healthy tissue as intact as possible.
 The process involves removing tissue layer by layer.
 Each layer is examined microscopically from all angles.
 This ensures that the Mohs surgeon is able to remove the tumor completely while sparing the normal surrounding tissue.
 The result is complete removal of the tumor and while minimizing the extent of scarring.